serilog-contrib/serilog-sinks-elasticsearch/README.md

 ```
 ### Breaking changes for version 4

-Starting from version 4, the sink has been upgraded to work with Serilog 2.0.
+Starting from version 4, the sink has been upgraded to work with Serilog 2.0 and has .NET Core support.

 ### Breaking changes for version 3